Want to work on your skills and technique?

 If you plan on triggering lengthy samples (e.g. backing tracks), the Roland SPD-SX is the best option.

-If you want more drumming versatility and don’t mind learning the menu system, go with the Yamaha DTX Multi-12.
+If you want more drumming versatility and don’t mind learning the menu system, go with the Yamaha DTX Multi-12… this is more of a drummer’s drum pad.

-Roland’s Octapad is the best option if you don’t need to trigger your own samples – it comes loaded with hundreds of on-board sounds.
-The Octapad can also be expanded with extra pads and pedals, and it has a great effects system.
+Roland’s Octapad is the best option if you don’t need to trigger your own sounds.
+It comes loaded with hundreds of on-board samples, giving you a huge range of drum and percussion instruments at your disposal.
+The Octapad can also be expanded with extra drum pads and pedals, and it has a great built-in effects system.
+It is extremely well-made: designed to take a beating and handle constant gigging.
+Comparing the Roland Octapad vs. SPD-SX or Yamaha DTX Multi-12, the key difference here is the Octapad does not allow you to use your own samples.

 Alesis has some good options if you don’t want to spend big money on a Yamaha or Roland drum pad.
 The Alesis SamplePad 4 has four electronic pads, plus the option to add an extra dual-trigger pad.
 The Alesis SamplePad Pro has eight drum pads, plus inputs for hi hat, kick, and two other drum pads.
 These Alesis models are more basic compared with Roland and Yamaha (less effects, no metronome or recording).
 Importantly though, both of these Alesis models allow you to trigger your own drum samples.
 If you’re looking for a cheaper option or don’t need a huge range of features, they are definitely worth checking out.